Do you have a boring metal file cabinet you want to makeover and do you want a few organization tips? Then read on, friend!

 - New pulls for the drawers (optional)

-- New drawer labels (optional) I made mine with wooden ovals, chalkboard paint, and stick on labels, and a Sharpie
+- New drawer labels (if you want them) I made mine with wooden ovals, chalkboard paint, and stick on labels, and a Sharpie

 - Scissors and razor knife (to trim the wrapping paper once applied)